 - Select a package that is scalable.
 If your company grows, you will want your software to handle the load.

 - Don’t try to bite off too much at once when you start to implement.
-Don’t get caught up in the features; implement only what you need.
+Don’t get caught up in the features; implement only the technology you need.